Skip to main content

 Right and Wrong Images

-Wrong - Batt insulation does not provide complete coverage across the attic floor.
-Ceiling joists are exposed resulting in thermal bridging
+Wrong - Batt insulation does not provide complete coverage across the attic floor so ceiling joists are exposed resulting in thermal bridging.

-Wrong - Batt insulation does not provide complete coverage across the attic floor.
-Ceiling joists are exposed resulting in thermal bridging
+Wrong - Batt insulation does not provide complete coverage across the attic floor so ceiling joists are exposed resulting in thermal bridging.

 Right – Batt insulation provides additional insulation for the home’s main duct chase.